cuguilke/microexpnet/README.md

   - keepProb: Dropout (default: 0.5)
   - temperature: The hyperparameter to soften the teacher's probability distributions (default: 8)
   - lamba_: Weight of the soft targets (default: 0.5)

+## Models

+We provide pre-trained MicroExpNet models for both CK+ and Oulu-CASIA.

+**Labels of the both models**

+`0: neutral, 1: anger, 2: contempt, 3: disgust, 4: fear, 5: happy, 6: sadness, 7: surprise`